-ACCOMPLISHMENTS: During Fiscal Year 2017/2018, Metrolink served about 733 weekday passengers boarding trains at Ventura County stations.
-The Ventura County Line experienced peak ridership during the 2008 gas price spike and has steadily declined since.
-Metrolink's major accomplishment was the \$875 million State Transit and Intercity Rail Capital Program (TIRCP) grant award for the Southern California Optimized Rail Expansion (SCORE) program, which will greatly improve frequency throughout the system through a combination of siding improvements, double tracking, signal and station improvements, and implementing run through tracks at Union Station.
-The Ventura County Line performance is as follows:
+ACCOMPLISHMENTS: During Fiscal Year 2017/2018, Metrolink served about 733 weekday passengers boarding trains at Ventura County stations, shown below.
+Metrolink's major accomplishment was the \$875 million State Transit and Intercity Rail Capital Program (TIRCP) grant award for the Southern California Optimized Rail Expansion (SCORE) program, which will allow for improved frequency through siding improvements, double tracking, signal and station improvements and implementing run through tracks at Union Station.

-Fiscal Year Fiscal Year

-Service 2016/2017 2017/2018

-Average Daily Boardings (VC Line) 3,466 3,284

-Average Daily Boardings (VC Portion) 802 733
+Service Fiscal Year 2016/2017 Fiscal Year 2017/2018 Average Daily Boardings (VC Line) 3,466 3,284 Average Daily Boardings (VC Portion) 802 733

-DESCRIPTION: As with all public transit systems, operating costs for Metrolink have increased each year and this budget shows an increase in VCTC's operating contribution by about 4% from the previous year at a total of \$10,707,429, and assumes no changes to the service.
-Capital expenditures continue to be a significant cost of the Metrolink system and VCTC's support totals \$6,340,768 for the year.
+DESCRIPTION: As with all public transit systems, Metrolink operating costs have increased each year and this budget shows an increase in VCTC's operating contribution of about 4% from the previous year at a total of \$10,705,829 for the existing service plus \$150,000 in additional funding for Saturday service from April to October 2020.
+Capital expenditures continue to be a significant cost and VCTC's support totals \$6,340,768 for the year.

-In Fiscal Year 2019/2020, VCTC will program a total of \$23,555,105 to the Metrolink program.
+In Fiscal Year 2019/2020, VCTC will program a total of \$23,705,106 to the Metrolink program.
 Using federal funds generated by running Metrolink service through Ventura County, VCTC will obligate \$10,971,983 in Federal Transit Administration (FTA) funds to Metrolink for both operations and capital expenses.
-Through the VCTC budget, \$12,167,674 will be allocated, for both operations and capital expenses.
+Through the VCTC budget, \$12,316,074 will be allocated for both operations and capital expenses.
 Additionally, the capital rehabilitation line item includes over \$4 million dollars of funds that were allocated to the Fiscal Year 2018/2019 budget as they are not anticipated to be spent until the 2019/2020 fiscal year.
 This budget also supports VCTC staff costs and administration and includes Low Carbon Transit Operations Program (LCTOP) funds generated by Metrolink,